 Dealer in Composition

-Businesses can stick to the following Best practices for complete bill of supply to prevent an incomplete Bill of Supply (BoS) and to guarantee proper billing.
+Businesses can follow these best practices for a complete Bill of Supply (BoS) to avoid errors and ensure proper billing.

 - Making Invoices More Precise